The multiple re-entrant localization in a phase-shift quasiperiodic chain: Introduction

 On the other hand, re-entrant localiztion (REL) phenomenon has been recently found in the interpolating Aubry-Andr\'e-Fibonacci model~\cite{VGoblot2020,LJZhai2021,Atrkalj2021}.
 It is generally believed that after the extended-localized phase transition, the system will stay in the localized phase and remain unchanged with increasing disorder (or quasiperiodic) strength.
-However, the discovery of REL phenomenon challenged the traditional knowledge by revealing that, with the continuous enhancement of disorder (or quasiperiodic) strength, some eigenstates in REL systems would, after entering into the localized phase, ``jump out'' of it~\cite{VGoblot2020,SRoy2021,XPJiang2021,CWu2021,ZWZuo2022,APadhan2022,WHan2022,LZhou2022}.
+However, the discovery of REL phenomenon challenged the traditional knowledge by revealing that, with the continuous enhancement of disorder (or quasiperiodic) strength, some eigenstates in REL systems would, after entering into the localized phase, ``jump out'' of it~\cite{VGoblot2020,SRoy2021,XPJiang2021,CWu2021,ZWZuo2022,APadhan2022,WHan2022,LZhou2022,RQi2023,ZLu2023}.
 In addition, recent work even uncovers a recurrent extension phase transition in the {\it p}-wave paired superconducting AAH chain~\cite{SZLi2023}.
 So far, the above novel phenomena have opened up a new avenue for grasping an overall picture of Anderson localization theory, and rightfully so, attracted great attention in both theory and experiment.
 We will propose in this paper, from a new perspective, an experimentally more available scheme to reveal the physical mechanism behind REL phenomenon.
 In concrete terms, we propose a phase-shift AAH model to investigate the corresponding localization properties, mobility edges and intermediate phases.

 The rest of this article is structured as follows.
 We introduce the model in Sec.~\ref{Sec.2}.
-In Sec.~\ref{Sec.3}, we illustrate the multiple re-entrant localization phenomenon.
-In Sec.~\ref{Sec.4}, we investigate the multiple reentrant localization phenomenon from expansion dynamics.
+In Sec.~\ref{Sec.3}, we illustrate the multiple re-entrant localization phenomenon by participation ratios, scaling behavior, expansion dynamics and the a discussion of the effect of phase-shift on quasiperiodic structures.
+In Sec.~\ref{Sec.4}, we discuss the REL in the case of quasiperiodic potential with different irrational numbers.
 Main findings of this paper are concluded in Sec.~\ref{Sec.5}.